OpenStackweb/oid-sweden-2024/src/pages/content-pages/hungary.md

 OpenInfra representatives, and interested parties in the Puskás conference center of the the Telekom HQ building in Budapest, Hungary.

-Entry to OpenInfra Day Hungary is free!
+Entry to OpenInfra Day Hungary is **FREE**!
 However, prior registration for a free ticket is mandatory and seats are limited.
 The access to the auditorium of the OpenInfra Day Hungary is barrier-free.
 If you need assistance getting to the auditorium, though, please contact us.